pagkly/Zed/Investopedia3/Unbundling.md

 ## How Unbundling Works

 The decision to "unbundle" may be called for by the board of directors or by company managers.
-The [board of directors](https://www.investopedia.com/terms/b/boardoftrustees.asp) may call for it if the company’s stock is performing poorly, the company needs to raise capital and/or the company wants to distribute cash to [shareholders](https://www.investopedia.com/terms/s/shareholder.asp).
+The [[board of directors]](https://www.investopedia.com/terms/b/boardoftrustees.asp) may call for it if the company’s stock is performing poorly, the company needs to raise capital and/or the company wants to distribute cash to [[shareholders]](https://www.investopedia.com/terms/s/shareholder.asp).

-Unbundling might help the company to become a pure-play for [analysts](https://www.investopedia.com/terms/a/analyst.asp) to evaluate.
-This means focusing on a core offering and can be compared easily to comparables in the industry for [benchmarking](https://www.investopedia.com/terms/b/benchmark.asp).
+Unbundling might help the company to become a pure-play for [[analysts]](https://www.investopedia.com/terms/a/analyst.asp) to evaluate.
+This means focusing on a core offering and can be compared easily to comparables in the industry for [[benchmarking]](https://www.investopedia.com/terms/b/benchmark.asp).
 This might improve analyst coverage and stock price.

 Management might call for unbundling if it thinks the result would help the company perform better.
 When the board or managers call for unbundling, it often improves the company’s stock price.
 Unbundling might also occur when one company purchases another for its most valuable divisions but determines it has little use for other aspects of the business.